-Psilocybin mushrooms have been found to decrease hyperconnectivity of a brain network called the Default Mode Network (DMN).
-The DMN acts as a sensory filtration system, deciding which sensory information is important, and which can be ignored.
-This circuit allows us to run on “programs” so we do not have to consciously process all information coming into our brain.
+Psilocybin mushrooms have been found to decrease the hyperconnectivity of a brain network called the Default Mode Network (DMN).
+The DMN acts as a sensory filtration system, deciding which sensory information is important and which can be ignored.
+This circuit allows us to run on “programs,” so we do not have to consciously process all information coming into our brain.

 While this neural network is very useful, it can sometimes be TOO active and have hyperconnectivity.
 This results in rigid thinking and rumination of negative thought patterns.